 Foods After Gastric Bypass Surgery

-For the first four weeks, I will be able to eat pureed, smooth and lump-free foods.
+For the first four weeks I will be able to eat pureed, smooth and lump free foods.
 It is suggested I eat 5 small meals a day of very small quantities.
-The size is only 2-4 teaspoons per meal.
+The size being only 2-4 teaspoons per meal.

 Before my operation, I was advised to make up some soups containing either meat, fish, lentils or beans.
 These need to be blended using ‘extra gravy” to make a smooth ‘yoghurt like’ consistency.